 News

 The fourth deliverable of the project brings together the final outputs of work packages two through ten, requiring input from each work package lead involved.
-Each of the project’s six partner countries will constitute a case study of evaluation of disease management in Europe.
-Each case will be a report on the data acquired, analyses performed and main findings.
+Each of the project’s six partner countries constitutes a case study of evaluation of disease management in Europe, reporting on the data acquired, analyses performed and main findings.

 13 May 2011

-The fifth meeting of the DISMEVAL Scientific Committee will take place on 13 May 2011 in Madrid.
-The meeting will focus on emerging findings from data analyses in work packages 5 to 10.
-The meeting will also discuss preparation of the final report (Deliverable 5) and a guidebook on methods and metrics for disease management evaluation as key output of the project (Deliverable 6).
-It is aimed at formulating recommendations for scientifically sound yet operationally feasible evaluation approaches for chronic disease management that are relevant to policies in Europe.
+The fifth meeting of the DISMEVAL Scientific Committee took place on 13 May 2011 in Madrid.
+The meeting discussed emerging findings from data analyses in work packages 5 to 10.
+The meeting also discussed preparation of the final report and a guidebook on methods and metrics for disease management evaluation as key output of the project.
+The latter is aimed at formulating recommendations for scientifically sound yet operationally feasible evaluation approaches for chronic disease management that are relevant to policies in Europe.

 Chronic disease management in Europe – An overview of 13 countries (Deliverable 3)